angular/angular/DEV_ENVIRONMENT.md

 To build Material in dev mode, run `gulp material:build`.
 To build Material in release mode, run `gulp material:build-release`

-To bring up a local server, run `gulp serve:devapp`.
+To bring up a local server, run `yarn dev-app`.
 This will automatically watch for changes and rebuild.
 The browser should refresh automatically when changes are made.

 ### Running tests

-To run unit tests, run `gulp test`.
+To run unit tests, run `yarn test`.
-To run the e2e tests, run `gulp e2e`.
+To run the e2e tests, run `yarn e2e`.
-To run lint, run `gulp lint`.
+To run lint, run `yarn lint`.